 Antenna based mitigation involves improving the antenna gain pattern to counter the multipath.
 A choke ring with a ground plane has been very effective in this regard.
-By designing an antenna with a very low gain for left hand circularly polarized (LHCP) signals and using an antenna array to have a sharp cutoff below a certain elevation angle, significant improvements can be achieved (Bartone and van Graas, 1998).
-Moelker (1997) describes various methods to mitigate code multipath by using a Multiple Signal Classification (MUSIC) technique with multiple antennas and an extended Multipath Estimation Delay Lock Loop (MEDLL).
-A comprehensive overview of receiver technologies to mitigate multipath is given in van Dierendonck and Braasch (1997).
-Some of the special techniques are Narrow Correlator Spacing (Fenton et al., 1991; van Dierendonck et al., 1992), the Multipath Elimination Technique (Townsend and Fenton, 1994), MEDLL (van Nee, 1994) and the Strobe Correlator Technique (Garin and Rousseau, 1997).
+By designing an antenna with a very low gain for left hand circularly polarized (LHCP) signals and using an antenna array to have a sharp cutoff below a certain elevation angle, significant improvements can be achieved [4].
+Various methods to mitigate code multipath by using a Multiple Signal Classification (MUSIC) technique with multiple antennas and an extended Multipath Estimation Delay Lock Loop (MEDLL) are described in [5].

+A comprehensive overview of receiver technologies to mitigate multipath is given in [6].
+Some of the special techniques are Narrow Correlator Spacing [7], [8], the Multipath Elimination Technique [9], MEDLL [10] and the Strobe Correlator Technique [11].

-Multipath mitigation using the signal-to-noise ratio is explored by Axelrad et al. (1994), while Raquet and Lachapelle (1996) investigate the use of multiple reference stations.
-Carrier phase smoothing is another way to reduce multipath on pseudorange measurements (Hatch, 1982).
+Multipath mitigation using the signal-to-noise ratio is explored in [12], while [13] investigate the use of multiple reference stations.
+Carrier phase smoothing is another way to reduce multipath on pseudorange measurements [14].

-The effect of multipath on the carrier phase is characterized by Braasch (1996).
-Overall, however there is less literature on mitigation strategies (Weill, 1997).
-One technique, given in Georgiadou et al. (1988), uses L1-L2 measurements to estimate the carrier phase multipath error using the relationship between the frequency of the carrier phase multipath error and the carrier wavelength.
+The effect of multipath on the carrier phase is characterized in [3].
+Overall, however there is less literature on mitigation strategies [15].
+One technique, given in [16] uses L1-L2 measurements to estimate the carrier phase multipath error using the relationship between the frequency of the carrier phase multipath error and the carrier wavelength.
 Tests showed however, that the performance was not satisfactory due to unmodeled phase center variation and antenna imaging resulting from the attached aluminum box used in the experiment.
-Another technique called the Enhanced Strobe Correlator, rejects carrier phase multipath, but in a strong and fast-changing multipath environment, it does not completely eliminate the effect (Garin and Rousseau, 1997).
+Another technique called the Enhanced Strobe Correlator, rejects carrier phase multipath, but in a strong and fast-changing multipath environment, it does not completely eliminate the effect [11].

 These limitations highlight the need for alternative approaches for carrier phase multipath mitigation and thus provides the motivation for this research.